VoltageControlLab/sound-study/Sound Study Vol 1/README.md

 -AT DUSK - Alex Annese

-recorded a bunch of knob twiddling in the modular then ran it through a simpler with the push and a ton of wacky effects
+"Recorded a bunch of knob twiddling in the modular then ran it through a Simpler with the Push and a ton of wacky effects"

 -SpaceProdigi